IARC-CSU/GCO-CMS/contents/pages/home.md

   ### Getting started

   The repository is hosted into github.
 SEOmetaData:
+  metaTitle: GCO CMS
+  metaDescription: The GCO CMS and this is a good CMS
   metaImage: https://decapcms.org/img/decap-logo.svg
-  metaDescription: Get set up quickly with this Nuxt3 - Decap CMS boilerplate
-  metaTitle: Nuxt3 - Decap CMS boilerplate
   keywords: nuxt, nuxt3, decap cms, decap, netlify, netlify cms, boilerplate
 ---